 The JD/MA in Religion program facilitates an interdisciplinary and comparative study of law and religion if your academic or career interests require gaining competence in both disciplines.

-The JD/MBA is offered as a concurrent-degree by the School of Law and the School of Business, the Juris Doctor/Master of Business Administration (JD/MBA) program allows you to combine the three-year law curriculum and the two-year business curriculum to complete both degrees in four years. the School of Law and the School of Business, the Juris Doctor/Master of Business Administration (JD/MBA) program allows you to combine the three-year law curriculum and the two-year business curriculum to complete both degrees in four years.
+The Juris Doctor/Master of Business Administration (JD/MBA) is offered as a concurrent-degree by the School of Law and the School of Business.
+The JD/MBA program allows you to combine the three-year law curriculum and the two-year business curriculum to complete both degrees in four years.

 The JD/MDiv program promotes an interdisciplinary conversation between religion and law, provides a different vocational perspective not found in the single law or divinity concentration, and enriches your professional knowledge and experience if you want to pursue careers in law or divinity.